'I wish all continued success and that the new Center will ignite the Pilot light of innovation critical to our nations health.'

 • Actively interface with the medical device industry

 • Focus on improvement of health care world-wide

-Art Erdman, PhD is a long-time University of Minnesota mechanical engineering professor and director of the Earl E. Bakken MDC.
+Art Erdman, PhD is a long-time University of Minnesota mechanical engineering professor and director of the Bakken MDC.
 Dr. Erdman has been a faculty member at the University since 1971, and holds more than 35 patents, many for medical devices.
 Dr. Erdman has collaborated with faculty in many departments within the Academic Health Center.

-The Earl E. Bakken Medical Devices Center, the Institute for Engineering in Medicine and the College of Science and Engineering have robust industrial advisory boards with leadership from Medtronic, Inc., Boston Scientific Corporation, St. Jude Medical, 3M, Minnetronix, AMS and many other leaders in the medical device industry.
+The Bakken Medical Devices Center, the Institute for Engineering in Medicine and the College of Science and Engineering have robust industrial advisory boards with leadership from Medtronic, Inc., Boston Scientific Corporation, St. Jude Medical, 3M, Minnetronix, AMS and many other leaders in the medical device industry.
 These relationships help us to train tomorrow’s innovators and collaborate on ongoing research projects.